o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 - Added a settings dialog for configuring common registry settings to the Material Editor, Shader Management Console, and similar tools.

 - Implemented an autosave feature in Material Editor, Shader Management Console, and similar tools.
 Users can enable the autosave feature from the tool's settings dialog.
-When autosave is enabled and configured, files will save automatically, after users make modifications inside Material Editor.
+When autosave is enabled and configured, files will save automatically after users make modifications inside Material Editor.

-- Updated the asset system, instance database, material component, and the thumbnail system so they better support processing asset changes in the background and hot reloading materials after the materials autosave in the Material Editor.
+- Updated the asset system, instance database, material component, and thumbnail system, so they better support processing asset changes in the background and hot reloading materials after the materials autosave in the Material Editor.

 - Added support for dragging and dropping files into the Material Editor.

 - Added support for saving custom window layouts in Material Editor and related tools.

-- Experimental preview of Material Canvas, a node-based, visual editor.
+- Enabled the experimental preview of Material Canvas, a node-based, visual editor.
 It combines features from Material Editor and Script Canvas, allowing users to create new material types and shaders.

 - Improved and refactored how raw requests are defined, created, sent, and processed in the AudioSystem Gem.
 All existing locations that created and sent an audio request directly to the system have been updated to the newer version.